mevbandit/magic-beans/readme.md

 # Strategy: Battering Ram

 Send FB request to call the function every 5 seconds with high enough gas bid outprice everyone else - this requires you to be willing to burn capital up front; after denying all other bots from enough seasons, they will eventually be turned off (which you can test by delaying the call for a single block) due to node running costs.
 Then, wait 300 seconds before calling to maximize the `sunrise()` reward for as many blocks until the competitors return, and then repeat the Battering Ram.*

+## How is this basic?

+1.) **Simple RPC**: You are only interacting with Flashbots' [MEV-Relay](https://docs.flashbots.net/flashbots-auction/searchers/quick-start/).
+This is not a latency dependant strategy, you do not need to establish a strong node peer network.
+2.) **No Graph Theory** You don't have to worry about any pair scanning (you do not need to fetch state of AMMs), due to the length of the rebalance period (spans over ~ 240 blocks.
+2.) **Low Competition** This is not a highly capital intesive strategy, it does not require much modality.
+The game theory is quite clear.